maximilianfeldthusen/mqtt/README.md

 Airlines and railways use MQTT to improve operational efficiency and passenger experience.
 Logistics companies use it for real-time asset tracking and route optimization.

-Here’s a breakdown of what this advanced MQTT program in C is doing—piece by piece:

 ---

+Here’s a breakdown of what this advanced MQTT program in C is doing:

 ### Includes & Macros
 ```c